kubeshop/kusk-gateway/docs/customresources/overview.md

 Kusk Gateway defines a number of Kubernetes CRDs for managing its configuration.
 These are installed as part of the Kusk Gateway installation process.

-Currently Kusk Gateway uses the following CRDs:
+Kusk Gateway uses the following CRDs:

 * [EnvoyFleet](envoyfleet.md) - For managing Envoy deployments.
 * [API](api.md) - For using an OpenAPI definition to configure Gateway behaviour.